-With the touch probe cycle 450 you can save the active machine kinematic configuration or restore a previously saved one.
+With Touch Probe Cycle 450 you can save the active machine kinematic configuration or restore a previously saved one.
 The saved data can be displayed and deleted.
 16 memory spaces in total are available.

 Always save the active kinematics configuration before running a kinematics optimization.
 Advantage: